brhillman/dissertation/source/04_subgrid2.md

-[@fig:subgrid1_cldmisr_maps_diff] shows errors that arise due to using SCOPS/PREC_SCOPS with maximum-random overlap and homogeneous condensate (MRO-HOM). [@fig:subgrid2_cldmisr_maps_gen-var-calc_diff] shows the errors in using the new scheme with ideal or “best-case” overlap, rank correlation, and variance calculated directly from the original CRM fields, while [@fig:subgrid2_cldmisr_maps_gen-var-param_diff] shows the errors in using the new scheme with these quantities parameterized as discussed in
+[@fig:subgrid1_cldmisr_maps_diff] shows errors that arise due to using SCOPS/PREC_SCOPS with maximum-random overlap and homogeneous condensate (MRO-HOM). [@fig:subgrid2_cldmisr_maps_gen-var-calc_diff] shows the errors in using the new scheme with ideal or "best-case" overlap, rank correlation, and variance calculated directly from the original CRM fields, while [@fig:subgrid2_cldmisr_maps_gen-var-param_diff] shows the errors in using the new scheme with these quantities parameterized as discussed in